 Almost a year ago a friend shared a beautiful wreath made from herbs.
-I was in awe and wanted to make one last fall and then before I knew it summer was here again.
-Do you have inspired project ideas that you put off?
+I was in awe and wanted to make one last fall and before I knew it summer was here again.

 Her blog is Hearth and Vine; Patti is very talented.
-We have similar likes and I always have the best time checking in to see what she’s made, visit her blog here
+We have similar likes and I always have the best time visiting her space to see what she’s made, visit her blog here

 I’m happy to say I didn’t let this herb wreath idea fade any longer and I finally decided to make my own.